NawbExplorer/Nawb/README.md

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ## Credits and references

 See [CREDITS.md](./doc/CREDITS.md).
-Thanks for the projects used in Nawb.
+Thanks to all the projects used in Nawb.

 ## Contribution